-- a) Position vehicle as near as possible to water supply. - Avoid humps and sharp bends in intake hose.
-Make sure no part of hose is higher than pump inlet.
-(Air pockets in intake hose may cause loss of prime or erratic pump action, and may reduce pump capacity.) - Make sure all intake connections are tight and discharge valves are closed. - d) Immerse intake strainer at least two feet below water surface to prevent pump from drawing air.
-(Whirlpools forming above intake strainer indicate that strainer is too close to surface of water.) - e) Make sure intake strainer is far enough from bottom to prevent sand, gravel and other foreign matter from being drawn into the pump.
+- a.)
+Position truck as near as possible to water supply. - b.)
+Avoid humps or sharp bends in intake hose.
+Make sure no part of hose is higher than pump intake inlet.
+(Air pockets in intake hose may cause loss of prime or erratic pump action and may reduce pump capacity.) - c.)
+Make sure all intake connections are tight and discharge valves are closed. - d.)
+Immerse intake strainer at least two feet below water surface to prevent pump from drawing air.(Whirlpools forming above intake strainer indicate that strainer is too close to surface of water.) - e.)
+Make sure intake strainer is far enough from bottom to prevent pumping sand, gravel or other foreign matter.